About the Research Group

 Daniela Schlager / © Der Knopfdrücker

-Daniela Schlager holds an MA in Translation and is currently working as a graduate research assistant on the third-party funded research project Rethinking Translation Expertise: A Workplace Study (RETREX), led by Hanna Risku.
-From 2018 to 2022 she worked as a graduate research and teaching assistant at the Centre for Translation Studies at the University of Vienna.
+Daniela Schlager holds an MA in Translation and is currently employed as an organisational assistant.
+Before, she worked as a researcher on the project Rethinking Translation Expertise: A Workplace Study (RETREX), led by Hanna Risku, and as a graduate research and teaching assistant) at the Centre for Translation Studies at the University of Vienna.
 In her PhD thesis, she explores translators' personal goals as a dimension of translatorial agency.
 Her research interests include sociological, socio-cognitive, political and historical aspects of translators and translation.

 Socotrans research group / © Antonia Baumann